-In January 2017, the U.S. Environmental Protection Agency's Office of Pesticide Programs published their Policy to Mitigate the Acute Risk to Bees from Pesticide Products, which recommended new labeling statements for pesticide products including warnings for pesticides with a known acute toxicity to bees (Tier 1 pesticides), including neonicotinoids (specifically including imidacloprid, clothianidin, and thiamethoxam) (U.S. Environmental Protection Agency 2017, p.
+In January 2017, the U.S. Environmental Protection Agency's Office of Pesticide Programs published their "Policy to Mitigate the Acute Risk to Bees from Pesticide Products," which recommended new labeling statements for pesticide products, including warnings for pesticides with a known acute toxicity to bees (Tier 1 pesticides), including neonicotinoids (specifically including imidacloprid, clothianidin, and thiamethoxam) (U.S. Environmental Protection Agency 2017, p.
 31).
 In addition, the Environmental Protection Agency is working with State and Tribal agencies to develop and implement local pollinator protection plans, known as Managed Pollinator Protection Plans (MP3s).
-The Environmental Protection Agency is promoting MP3s to address potential pesticide exposure to bees at and beyond the site of the application.
+The Environmental Protection Agency is promoting MP3s to address potential pesticide exposure to bees and other pollinators at and beyond the site of the application.
 However, States and Tribes have the flexibility to determine the scope of pollinator protection plans that best responds to pollinator issues in their regions.
-For example, State and Tribal MP3s may address pesticide-related risks to all pollinators, including managed bees and wild insect and noninsect pollinators (U.S. Environmental Protection Agency 2018)

-The U.S. Fish and Wildlife Service implemented a ban on the use of neonicotinoids on all lands in the National Wildlife Refuge System in 2014 (U.S. Fish and Wildlife Service 2014); however, no refuge lands occur within the range of the Franklin's bumble bee.
-None of these aforementioned measures has appreciably reduced or fully ameliorated threats to the Franklin's bumble bee, as evidenced by the species' acute and rangewide decline.
+For example, State and Tribal MP3s may address pesticiderelated risks to all pollinators, including managed bees and wild insect and noninsect pollinators (U.S. Environmental Protection Agency 2018).
+The Service implemented a ban on the use of neonicotinoids on all lands in the National Wildlife Refuge System in 2014 (Service 2014); however, no refuge lands occur within the range of the Franklin's bumble bee, and the Service 2018b, entire).
+None of these aforementioned regulatory or conservation measures has appreciably reduced or fully ameliorated threats to the Franklin's bumble bee, as evidenced by the species' acute and rangewide decline.